steevka/TheTracker/README.md

 Twitter, YouTube, Ghost, Chart Mogul, Gumroad, Paddle, and Clubhouse.

-Instagram is not working on tolta.co and has not been for some time.
+Instagram has not been working on tolta.co for some time.
 Sorry!
 Nothing I can do about that.
-The logo looks sexy though.
+The logo looks sexy so I kept it.

 Note that tolta.co refreshes data every 30 minutes.